lodestreams/wordpress-docker-compose/README.md

 If you are running other apps on the same server, the nginx inside this docker-compose must be able to talk to that app.
 So you need to have an external network.

-In each `docker-compose.yml`, addd an external network:
+In each `docker-compose.yml`, add an external network:

 ```
 networks: